Volunteers with speed guns strike back

 Fatal problem

 Every year, about 1.25 million people die in road accidents around the world, and on average, five people are killed on Britain's roads each day.
-Speed is a contributing factor in around half of fatal road collisions.
+Speed is a contributing factor in around half of fatal road collisions, according to the Metropolitan Police.
 And the faster a vehicle travels, the worse injuries will be.

 Current deterrents for motorists are flawed.
 Speed cameras create resentment and only work in specific locations.
 Police with speed guns are effective, but this approach can be a drain on their time.